8 Best Places to Visit in Vietnam

 Note: The Coronavirus statistics mentioned in this article are based on the updated reports available on March 3, 2020.
 These figures will be updated depending on how the outbreak unfolds.

-In 2015 I went to Vietnam during summer to do volunteering work.
+In 2015 I went to Vietnam during the summer to do volunteering work.
 I lived in vivid Hanoi for a month and worked in different places.
-During the weekends we tried to escape the ear-splitting liveliness of Hanoi by dripping off to quiet remote areas like the northern parts of Vietnam.
-If you’re planning a trip or backpacking Vietnam make sure to check out these things not to miss in Vietnam for an unforgettable experience.
+During the weekends we tried to escape the ear-splitting liveliness of Hanoi by dropping off to quite remote areas like the northern parts of Vietnam.
+If you’re planning a trip or backpacking Vietnam, make sure to check out these things not to miss in Vietnam for an unforgettable experience.

 Image Source: Pixabay.com

 1. The vivid Hoan Kiem Lake in Hanoi

 The Hoan Kiem Lake in Hanoi is the heart of the city.
 It’s a stunning piece of silence right in the middle of the chaotic city.
 The lake is always nice to do an afternoon stroll, but the best time to visit the lake is during the morning.
 Around 5 am people start to gather around the lake to do physical activities.
 There are a dozen of people jogging laps around the lake, a dozen of women joining urban Zumba lessons and many men working out on different communal gym hotspots.
 Around 6-7 am the heat and humidity start to blow in and all the sportive Vietnamese people start to depart from the lake to start their working day.